Community Service & Social Justice

-Discipleship at the Crossroads will be from November 3-5, 2018.
-Sophomores, Juniors, Seniors encouraged to apply!
+Radical Hope, Prophetic Action will be from November 16 - 18, 2019.
+Sophomores, Juniors and Seniors encouraged to apply!

 High School students gather with one another in 3 cohort groups around the nation for a weekend of learning and growing in the imperative of a "faith that does justice."
 The weekend is filled with fun leadership activities that engage the mind and the heart.
 Educators us the life of Fr.
 Pedro Arrupe, SJ as an inspiration.

 The West Coast Summit will be held at Mt.
 Hermon, CA from February 1-3, 2019.